 •Experience building positive relationships with diverse team members and stakeholders

-•Travel often includes early morning departures and/or overnight stays and is estimated to be 50-60%.
+•Travel may include early morning departures and/or overnight stays.
 A flexible schedule Monday through Friday is required.
 Instruction Partners covers all travel expenses.

-The starting salary range for this role is $60,000-75,000 depending on experience..
+The starting salary range for this role is $59,000-89,000, depending on experience and geographical location.
 Detailed information about the organizational compensation philosophy is available upon application.
-Instruction Partners offers flexible work hours and location.
 Competitive benefits and private retirement investment options are available, as well as a generous vacation policy.

-•We are practical: We believe support should be thoughtful by meeting people, schools, and districts where they are.
-We look for ways to work smart, focus on the most relevant impact, and reduce friction to make it easier to take action.
+We believe support should be thoughtful by meeting people, schools, and systems where they are.
+We leverage the voices, strengths and stories of families, educators, partners and teammates to find answers, because we know there isn’t a “one size fits all” solution to the challenges of our education system.
+We always look for ways to work smart, focus on the most relevant impact, and reduce friction to make it easier to take action while grounding our progress in equity.

 Instruction Partners provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to race, color, religion, sex, national origin, age, disability or genetics.
 In addition to federal law requirements, Instruction Partners complies with applicable state and local laws governing nondiscrimination in employment in every location in which the company has facilities.
 This policy applies to all terms and conditions of employment, including recruiting, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation, and training.